pixelHat/vue-memory-game/README.md

 # Frontend Mentor - Memory Game solution

-This is a solution to the [Tic Tac Toe challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
+This is a solution to the [Memory game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents